bstewart00/restaurant-assignment/README.md

 - API parameters are valid.
 Would ideally validate and return 4xx errors

 ## Running the application:

+I developed this on Windows using the docker devcontainer.
+If you have a rust environment locally you should be able to run it directly.

 1. `make toolchain`
 2. `make build`